nickajeglin/Eurorack-pcbs/README.md

 https://lovemyswitches.com/categories/switches/toggle-switches/mini-toggle-switches.html

-Plus they have switches with adorable little stubby levers.
-PCB's will accomodate "PCB mount" or "solder lug" style.
+Plus they have switches with adorable little stubby levers. ~PCB's will accomodate "PCB mount" or "solder lug" style.~ Get PCB mount style for the moment.
+The current (2/2019) toggle switch footprint through holes are slightly narrow, so solder lug style switches require a little sand paper-ing of the terminals to fit.

 Faceplates: 2mm aluminum works perfectly.
 Regular drill bits will work, and you can cut it with woodworking tools if you're super careful.
 If you can't get ahold of that, go to a hobby or art store and get some 1/8" aircraft birch ply.
 It's thin but strong.
 I have been using toner transfer to print graphics and labelling onto the panels.
 It works for aluminum or wood and results in a distressed look that I kinda like.
 You can find a tutorial at instructables (https://www.instructables.com/id/Transfer-PHOTOS-to-METAL/) but here's the bullet points: